-Required by all; apply at least a month in advance of your trip.
+Required by most developed nations; apply at least a month in advance of your trip.

-Save for a handful of exceptions, everyone needs a visa to visit Russia.
-Arranging one is generally straightforward but is likely to be time-consuming, bureaucratic and – depending on how quickly you need the visa – costly.
+Nationals of all Western countries require a visa, but most Latin American, as well as some East Asian countries, Israel and South Africa have visa-free arrangements with Russia.
+Arranging a visa is generally straightforward but is likely to be time-consuming, bureaucratic and – depending on how quickly you need the visa – costly.
 Start the application process at least a month before your trip.
+Following the World Cup success in 2018, the government pondered relaxing visa requirements – look out for media announcements.

 Comet Consular Services www.cometconsular.com